-A HOUSE IN LISBON is an editorial and personal publication, 100% independent, which aims to bring added value to those who, for some reason, are interested in the real estate market, particularly in the residential sector.
+A HOUSE IN LISBON is a 100% independent, editorial and personal publication, which aims to bring added value to those who are interested in the real estate market, particularly in the residential segment.
 The information found here can be classified in only two categories: facts or author perceptions (it is important to remember that the last are, by definition, fallible).